-48 Review

-What type of review does the governing law afford reinsurers with respect to a cedent's claims handling, and settlement and allocation decisions?

-Irish law does not provide any specific type of review rights in favour of the reinsurer.
-In practice, such a right of the reinsurer will be dealt with by the terms of the reinsurance agreement, and will most commonly include the submission of information or documents proving the occurrence of the loss or the fact that allocation was made in accordance with the reinsurance contract.

-49 Reimbursement of commutation payments

-What type of obligation does a reinsurer have to reimburse a cedent for commutation payments made to the cedent's policyholders?
-Must a reinsurer indemnify its cedent for 'incurred but not reported' claims?

-Irish law is silent as to whether a reinsurer is obliged to follow the cedent's settlement of reinsurance claims by way of commutation.
-In practice, the obligation of the reinsurer to reimburse the cedent for its commutations with the underlying insured will depend on the terms of the reinsurance contract, particularly with reference to the provisions as to 'follow-the-settlements' and as to the claims settlement authority vested in the cedent.

-50 Extracontractual obligations (ECOs)

-What is the obligation of a reinsurer to reimburse a cedent for ECOs?

-Irish law does not provide any specific rule regarding ECOs.
-Instead, the reinsurer's liability towards the cedent is determined by the reinsurance agreement usually within loss settlements reinsurance clauses.

-Getting the Deal Through

-Acquisition Finance Advertising & Marketing

-Agribusiness Air Transport

-Anti-Corruption Regulation Anti-Money Laundering

-Appeals

-Arbitration

-Art Law

-Asset Recovery

-Automotive

-Aviation Finance & Leasing

-Aviation Liability

-Banking Regulation

-Cartel Regulation

-Class Actions

-Cloud Computing

-Commercial Contracts

-Competition Compliance

-Complex Commercial Litigation

-Construction Copyright

-Corporate Governance Corporate Immigration Corporate Reorganisations

-Cybersecurity

-Data Protection & Privacy

-Debt Capital Markets

-Dispute Resolution
+The Civil Liability Amendment Act 2017

+The Civil Liability Amendment Act came into effect in late 2018, under which courts in catastrophic injury cases are empowered to make awards by way of periodic payments, rather than as a lump sum.
+The aim of the legislation is for the plaintiff to have continuity of payment throughout his or her life.
+The first periodic payment order was made in February 2019.

+PPI

+Following the UK Supreme Court decision in Plevin v Paragon Personal Finance Limited [2014] UKSC 61, a further redress scheme in respect of payment protection insurance (PPI) is underway in the United Kingdom.
+A judgment of the Manchester County Court was handed down in June 2018 in the case of Doran v Paragon Personal Finance (unreported), where the amount that was awarded was higher than the amount that would have been awarded by the financial ombudsman and that would have been awarded under the Financial Conduct Authority guidelines for a case similar to Plevin.
+In light of the changes to the limitation period for claims to the Financial Services and Pensions Ombudsman in relation to long-term financial products, it is possible that there could be further litigation in relation to the sale of PPI in Ireland.

+Representative actions in consumer litigation

+A draft directive has been published by the European Commission proposing a new type of EU-wide collective redress mechanism for consumers.
+Under the directive, 'qualified entities' can seek redress before a member state court on behalf of a group of consumers who have been affected by a breach of consumer protection laws.
+For industry sectors that are subject to EU regulation, including insurers, this would increase the litigation risk.
+Further consultation will be required on the draft directive, and it is likely to be amended prior to publication in the Official Journal.
+It is expected that the draft directive will be adopted by the Commission during 2019.

+Other titles available in this series

+Acquisition Finance Advertising & Marketing Agribusiness Air Transport Anti-Corruption Regulation Anti-Money Laundering Appeals Arbitration Art Law Asset Recovery Automotive Aviation Finance & Leasing Aviation Liability Banking Regulation Cartel Regulation Class Actions Cloud Computing Commercial Contracts Competition Compliance Complex Commercial Litigation Construction Copyright Corporate Governance Corporate Immigration Corporate Reorganisations Cybersecurity Data Protection & Privacy Debt Capital Markets Defence & Security Procurement Dispute Resolution
-Distribution & Agency

-Domains & Domain Names

-Dominance e-Commerce Electricity Regulation Energy Disputes Enforcement of Foreign Judgments Environment & Climate Regulation
+Distribution & Agency Domains & Domain Names Dominance e-Commerce Electricity Regulation Energy Disputes Enforcement of Foreign Judgments Environment & Climate Regulation Equity Derivatives Executive Compensation & Employee Benefits Financial Services Compliance Financial Services Litigation Fintech Foreign Investment Review Franchise Fund Management Gaming Gas Regulation Government Investigations Government Relations Healthcare Enforcement & Litigation High-Yield Debt Initial Public Offerings Insurance & Reinsurance Insurance Litigation Intellectual Property & Antitrust Investment Treaty Arbitration

-Equity Derivatives

-Executive Compensation & Employee Benefits

-Financial Services Compliance Financial Services Litigation

-Fintech

-Foreign Investment Review

-Franchise

-Fund Management Gas Regulation Government Investigations

-Government Relations

-Healthcare Enforcement & Litigation

-High-Yield Debt Initial Public Offerings Insurance & Reinsurance Insurance Litigation

-Intellectual Property & Antitrust Investment Treaty Arbitration Islamic Finance & Markets

-Joint Ventures

-Labour & Employment

-Legal Privilege & Professional Secrecy

-Licensing Life Sciences

-Loans & Secured Financing

-Mediation Merger Control Mining Oil Regulation Outsourcing Patents

-Pensions & Retirement Plans Pharmaceutical Antitrust Ports & Terminals Private Antitrust Litigation

-Private Banking & Wealth Management

-Private Client

-Private Equity

-Private M&A

-Product Liability

-Product Recall

-Project Finance

-Public M&A

-Public-Private Partnerships

-Public Procurement Real Estate Real Estate M&A Renewable Energy

-Restructuring & Insolvency

-Right of Publicity

-Risk & Compliance Management

-Securities Finance Securities Litigation

-Shareholder Activism & Engagement

-Ship Finance Shipbuilding Shipping State Aid

-Structured Finance & Securitisation

-Tax Controversy
+Islamic Finance & Markets Joint Ventures Labour & Employment Legal Privilege & Professional Secrecy Licensing Life Sciences Litigation Funding Loans & Secured Financing M&A Litigation Mediation Merger Control Mining Oil Regulation Patents Pensions & Retirement Plans Pharmaceutical Antitrust Ports & Terminals Private Antitrust Litigation Private Banking & Wealth Management Private Client Private Equity Private M&A Product Liability Product Recall Project Finance Public M&A Public Procurement Public-Private Partnerships Rail Transport Real Estate

-Tax on Inbound Investment

-Telecoms & Media Trade & Customs Trademarks Transfer Pricing Vertical Agreements www.gettingthedealthrough.com
+Real Estate M&A Renewable Energy Restructuring & Insolvency Right of Publicity Risk & Compliance Management Securities Finance Securities Litigation Shareholder Activism & Engagement Ship Finance Shipbuilding Shipping Sovereign Immunity Sports Law State Aid Structured Finance & Securitisation Tax Controversy Tax on Inbound Investment Technology M&A Telecoms & Media Trade & Customs Trademarks Transfer Pricing Vertical Agreements lexology.com/gtdt